iamsamucoding/react-d3-examples/README.md

 # Examples of React + D3.js

-Examples of React applications that incorporates D3 charts.
+Examples of React applications that incorporate D3 charts.
 All examples are based on some posts and used here as reference for my react applications.
 Thus, the codes are purposely over-commented in most cases.

 To run any application, just clone this repository and:
 ```